O-P-E-N-B-A-L-L/se_project_spots/README.md

 ## Spots Dev Logs

-Check out this short product pitch about the site and how it was made [here](https://drive.google.com/file/d/1S-zPKiIMQnuAg7edv9JqngniYKTdVXH1/view?usp=drive_link).
+Check out this short [video demonstration](https://drive.google.com/file/d/1augVytaOpZlriFWEhCsoNoDkEMOR9AYm/view?usp=sharing) about the site and how it was made.

+Linked is my short [product pitch](https://drive.google.com/file/d/1S-zPKiIMQnuAg7edv9JqngniYKTdVXH1/view?usp=drive_link) for Spots, as well as some of the challenges I personally faced and how I was able to overcome them.

 ### See it for yourself!